CANADA STOCKS-TSX set to open higher

-* Rex energy announces updated two-year financial and operational plan, highlighted by an increase to expected production growth in 2018

-Mar 5 Canadian stock futures pointed to a higher opening for Canada's main stock index on Thursday.
+March 16 - Stock futures pointed to a higher opening for Canada's main stock index on Monday.

 TOP STORIES